Snap Inc. [SNAP] stock Reiterated by Truist analyst, price target now $10

 Snap Inc.’s liquidity data is similarly interesting compelling, with a Quick Ratio of 4.90 and a Current Ratio set at 4.90.

-There are presently around $7,589 million, or 64.00% of SNAP stock, in the hands of institutional investors.
-The top three institutional holders of SNAP stocks are: PRICE T ROWE ASSOCIATES INC /MD/ with ownership of 119,322,182, which is approximately -1.135% of the company’s market cap and around 8.50% of the total institutional ownership; VANGUARD GROUP INC, holding 74,429,862 shares of the stock with an approximate value of $680.29 million in SNAP stocks shares; and EDGEWOOD MANAGEMENT LLC, currently with $678.79 million in SNAP stock with ownership of nearly -6.996% of the company’s market capitalization.
+There are presently around $9,513 million, or 62.30% of SNAP stock, in the hands of institutional investors.
+The top three institutional holders of SNAP stocks are: FMR LLC with ownership of 142,592,508, which is approximately 121.358% of the company’s market cap and around 8.50% of the total institutional ownership; PRICE T ROWE ASSOCIATES INC /MD/, holding 119,322,182 shares of the stock with an approximate value of $1.38 billion in SNAP stocks shares; and VANGUARD GROUP INC, currently with $861.9 million in SNAP stock with ownership of nearly 12.194% of the company’s market capitalization.